hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 == Description ==

-Shrinking Logo Sticky Header is a lightweight WordPress plugin designed specifically for Block Themes.
+Shrinking Logo Sticky Header is a lightweight WordPress plugin developed specifically for Block Themes.
 It adds a modern sticky header with smooth, animated shrinking effects for both the header and the site logo.
 As users scroll down the page, the header and logo automatically reduce in size, maximizing on-screen space and keeping navigation easily accessible without disrupting the browsing experience.